Welcome to issue thirty-six of Lightspeed!

 Our issue this month is again sponsored by our friends at Orbit Books.
-Look for 2312, the new novel by visionary SF writer Kim Stanley Robinson, available in bookstores everywhere on May 22.
-(You can also read the prologue to the novel in this very issue!)
+This month, look for The Shambling Guide to New York City by Mur Lafferty.
 You can find more from Orbit—including digital short fiction and monthly ebook deals—at www.orbitbooks.net.

 It’s another great issue, so be sure to check it out.
 And remember, there are several ways you can sign up to be notified of new Lightspeed content: